Compact Power Amplifier LPC1

 The 1st most common distortion mechanism in class D amplifiers is the dead time between the off-switching of one mosfet and the on-switching of the other.
 In this short period both mosfet’s are in off-state and the output is floating.
 The momentary voltage in this period is strongly dependent on load current and so non-linear, generating a kind of crossover distortion at higher current-levels.

-In the patented driver circuit, this dead time is much shorter and matched accurately to the transition time of the output, eliminating this dead-time-distortion distortion.
+In the patented driver circuit, this dead time is much shorter and matched to the transition time of the output, and a large inductive load makes this transition time less dependent of output-currents, eliminating the dead-time-distortion.

 The 2nd distortion mechanism is supply-line pollution, generating inter-modulation of the output signal.
-With a patented PWM-generator this distortion is eliminated completely by canceling all modulating effects from the supply-voltage.
+With a patented PWM modulator this distortion is eliminated completely by canceling all modulating effects from the supply-voltage.

 Unlike most class-D amplifiers, the amplifier module described here is just half of a bridge, with one output-node connected to ground.
 Output-voltage and Power can be doubled with 2 modules in bridge-mode.
 The 2 outputs should be connected in anti-series, and the 2 symmetrical inputs should be connected in parallel and in anti-phase.
 This way the output power can be doubled at twice the impedance, till 2kW in 4 Ohm.